Retrofitting to get a Cotswolds cottage off fossil fuels for good

-At the same time, the energy performance of their home was beginning to leave it uncomfortable to live in.
-Some rooms were very cold in the winter but way too hot in the summer – due to lack of insulation and single glazed windows.
+At the same time, their home’s energy performance was beginning to leave it uncomfortable to live in.
+Some rooms were very cold in the winter but way too hot in the summer – due to a lack of insulation and single-glazed windows.

 The home transformation process

 Trish and Tim had been putting off doing the work because they knew it would be difficult and timely to coordinate.
 They’d even started looking at builders, but couldn’t find the right people for the job.
 When they came across Cosy Homes Oxfordshire, they knew that the whole house approach was right for them and that they wouldn’t have to worry about coordinating the work themselves.

 They first had a home assessment and Whole House Plan which allowed them to identify the best retrofit measures for their home, confirming that an Air Source Heat Pump was definitely a good option.
 Cosy Homes Oxfordshire then managed the delivery of the chosen measures, working with a great team of contractors involving Cotswold Green Energy (for the Heat Pump) and Hook Norton Construction.

 This home retrofit will save an estimated 3.2 tonnes of CO2 equivalent every single year, as well as making a huge difference to the energy bills and comfort of the home.